 It's a popular snack associated with the rainy season as people love to make pakoras as the rain starts or the thick cloud surrounds the sky.

-Everybody loves fried chicken and pakora so they both combines then it formed a golden, nutty, crispy, and aromatic fritter that everybody loves to eat.
+Everybody loves fried chicken and pakora so they both combine then it formed a golden, nutty, crispy, and aromatic fritter that everybody loves to eat.
 I personally love making this at teatime as it doesn't take much time to prepare and fry.

 I prefer to make it as a party snack as it takes less time to fry so I can manage my time to marinate the chicken in besan before a day and refrigerate it in an airtight container.
 Take out before an hour of frying.
 Don't forget to give a good mix with hands/spoon before frying as it will give the crispy and crunchy texture of chicken pakoras.